Special Educational Needs & Disabilities

 Disability

-In Lincolnshire, the percentage of CYP with a long-term illness, disability or medical condition, medically diagnosed at age 15, is significantly higher than the national average (Source: OHID).
-In August 2022, 263 CYP were receiving support from the Children with Disabilities Social Care team.
+In Lincolnshire, the percentage of CYP with a long-term illness, disability or medical condition, is significantly higher than the national average (Source: OHID).
+In October 2025, 240 CYP receiving support were receiving that from the Children with Disabilities Social Care team and were 101 accessing overnight care.
 All these CYP have severe or profound disabilities.
 104 children with disabilities access overnight Short Breaks (Source: LCC MOSAIC case management system).

 Key inequalities